 Cape Town International Airport has a 24-hour foreign exchange service, as well as various cash machines.
 There is an abundance of cash machines and foreign exchange outlets throughout Cape Town and the vast majority of retail outlets and service providers in the city have credit card facilities.
-However, many filling stations do not yet have credit card facilities – the law was only recently amended to allow credit card payments for petrol and diesel.
+Most major card (Visa and Mastercard) are accepted widely, and some establishments may also accept American Express.

 Most banks are open between 09h00 and 15h30 on weekdays and 09h00 and 11h00 on Saturdays.
 Banks are closed on Sundays and public holidays.